 Live updates: Follow the latest news on US-Iran war

 Qatar's Ministry of Defence on Thursday said that its Ras Laffan Industrial City, home to the world’s largest liquefied natural gas export plant, was attacked in a ballistic missile strike from Iran that resulted in “extensive damage”.
+The plant accounts for about 20 per cent of the global liquefied natural gas supply.

 Meanwhile, the UAE also said on Wednesday that its Habshan gas plant and Bab field were the focus of an Iranian attack.
-The gas facilities have been shut down and no injuries have been reported, Abu Dhabi Media Office reported.
+The gas facilities have been shut down and no injuries have been reported, Abu Dhabi Media Office said.

 Oil prices have already risen about 50 per cent since the start of the war on February 28, as the Strait of Hormuz, the transit route for about a fifth of the world's oil, remains effectively shut.